danielwatson6/swe-project/src/README.md

 Install the [black](https://github.com/psf/black) python autoformatter and keep all the default settings.

+Sort imports by built-in libraries, third party libraries, and in-project modules, separating each of the three by an additional newline and sorting each category alphabetically.

+### Directory structure

+Keep each route in its own file as a submodule of `routes`, making sure to import it on `routes/__init__.py`.

+Keep scripts that are never imported by the server as submodules of `scripts`, each in their own executable file.

 ### Package management

 **Make sure to always work within the virtualenv** (via `source env.sh`).
 After installing a new python package, update the dependencies in the `requirements.txt` file by running `pip freeze > requirements.txt`.